bimadewantoro/bootcamp-formulatrix-b12/README.md

 ### 3. logic-exercise

 A console application that implements the classic "FizzBuzz" programming challenge.
-The program prints numbers from 1 to 15, replacing multiples of 3 with "foo", multiples of 5 with "bar", and multiples of both with "foobar".

 ### 4. dotnet-rest-api